 Indian-born and London-based chef Atul Kochhar became the first Indian chef to win a Michelin star while head chef at London's Tamarind, in 2001.
 One of his own London restaurants, Benares, in Mayfair, won him a second.
 Today he is a television regular with restaurants in Madrid, Dubai, Mumbai and on P&O Cruise ships.

 Fortunately you don't have to travel that far to sample his cooking.
-If you are looking for a day out of London with an unusual modern Indian meal, Kochhar's empire extends to Sindhu at the Macdonald Compleat Angler Hotel (check TripAdvisor reviews) in Marlow, Buckinghamshire and Indian Essence in Pettswood, Kent, a southeast London suburb.
+If you are looking for a day out of London with an unusual modern Indian meal, Kochhar's empire extends to Sindhu at the Macdonald Compleat Angler Hotel (check TripAdvisor reviews) in Marlow, Buckinghamshire, Indian Essence in Pettswood, Kent, a southeast London suburb and Hawkyns Amersham at the historic Crown Inn.
+Movie fans might recognize the Crown from Four Weddings and a Funeral.
+Amersham is at the end of the London Underground's Metropolitan and City Line, so while it is outside of London, you don't have to travel very far.

-The atmosphere is more casual at...
-Indian Essence and the menu more of an Indian Fusion experience - fried squid with chillies and lime, chicken tikka pie with spiced prune compote, chargrilled chicken with mace and cinnamon, fennel-scented roast lamb chops.
+The atmosphere is more casual at Indian Essence and the menu more of an Indian Fusion experience - fried squid with chillies and lime, chicken tikka pie with spiced prune compote, chargrilled chicken with mace and cinnamon, fennel-scented roast lamb chops.
+And at the Crown, the atmosphere is distinctly English coaching house with a modern Indian menu.

 The Nitty Gritty

-- Getting a table: Booking is essential for both with tables available on their websites.
+- Getting a table: Booking is essential for all with tables available on their websites.
 If your party is small, you should be able to book just a few days in advance.

 - Expect to spend: At Sindhu, you could quickly rack up a bill of £90 to £100 per person if you have a big appetite and like costly wines.
-Average spend is about £70 per person and, in 2016, there is a five course tasting menu for about £65.
-At Indian Essence they do a weekday dining offer, Sunday to Thursday, for £20.95 for two courses or £24.95 for three.
+Average spend is about £70 per person and, in 2018, there is a five course tasting menu for £49 and a seven course menu for £69.
+There are also five and seven course vegetarian and piscaterian (fish eaters) tasting menus.
+At Indian Essence they do a weekday lunch offer, of £14,50 for two courses and 18.50 for three.
+And at Hawkyns they do a tasting menu and a vegetarian tasting menu for £55 each.

 - Something special - Kochhar hosts occasional cookery masterclasses at Indian Essence.
 The £150 price includes a demonstration of several dishes by Kochhar, a three course meal with wine and a signed copy of Kochhar's latest book.
 Additional guests costs £35 for adults and £15 for children.
 The classes sell out quickly so watch the website to see when the next ones are scheduled.